Hverfjall Volcano Crater Hike in Iceland – The Ultimate Visitors Guide

 It looks like there are no direct public transport options to Hverfjall crater.
 You can take Strætó bus no. 56 to Myvatn, but then still need to get a taxi to Hverfjall as there are no bustops nearby to the crater.
 However it is worth checking if there are prepackages Ring Road tours and even day tours which include a visit to the Hverfjall Volcano.

-I recomment hiring a car if you want to visit Hverfjall and covering it as part of the Ring Road itinerary.
+I recommend hiring a car if you want to visit Hverfjall and covering it as part of the Ring Road itinerary.
 My first visit to Iceland was very much focused on the Golden Circle and the Northern lights tour, which didn’t leave much time to travel and explore the rest of Iceland.
 As such, I knew the next time I visited, having a car would allow the most amount of flexibility to visit the South coast, East region and glaciers as well the Northern region where Hverfjall is located.

 Where does the hike up the Hverfjall Volcano start from?